chizzy-opara/gomycode-dsa/README.md

 - Each character will be treated separately.
 - The last character is the point.
 - Use three variables as counters.

+### Data structures and procedural programming checkpoint

+At this checkpoint you are asked to write an algorithm that fulfills the following description:

+Problem 1

+- Given two sets of elements, find the sum of all distinct elements from the set.
+In other words, find the sum of all elements which are present in either of the given set.
+- Example:
+  Set 1 : [3, 1, 7, 9], Set 2: [2, 4, 1, 9, 3]
+- Output: 13 (distinct elements 4, 7, 2 )
+- Give a solutions to this problem, using arrays

+Problem 2
+You are asked to write an algorithm that fulfill the following:

+- Name: Dot product
+- Description:
+  1. Write a procedure, called dot_product which calculates in the variable ps, the dot(scalar) product of v1 and v2 (v1 and v2 are vectors of IR)
+  2. Write an algorithm which determines, for n pairs of given vectors, whether two vectors of given IR are orthogonal, by calling the procedure defined in the previous question.
+The dot product of two orthogonal vectors is zero.
+  3. Modify the previous algorithm if you use a dot_product function instead of a procedure.